How often should I expect to come and how long does therapy last?

 How can I better understand my child’s behavior and learning problems in school?

 Many times, students present with a number of issues such as having difficulty attending to and finishing tasks, easily misplacing or forgetting things, having problems organizing school assignments and starting many things, but getting few finished.
 These concerns may be reflective of problems in cognitive functioning, indications of an attention deficit disorder, a learning disability, or a general developmental delay.
 These concerns may also reflect the presence of a mood disorder or situational stress.
 It is not uncommon for several factors to be intertwined in the above mentioned problem areas.
 In our practice, our psychologists perform psychological assessment batteries to help clarify these issues.

 Will therapy be helpful if I am drinking alcohol excessively?

 While therapy will be of some help in this situation, the drinking problem must be addressed as a primary focus of the therapy.
+Therapy works best if alcohol usage is stopped.
+Cutting down or stopping drinking is the initial goal of the treatment.
 Please review the Verge program on this web site.

 What services will be covered by my health insurance?

 Mental health benefits are typically included with the majority of health insurance policies.
 The amount of coverage will depend on the individual policy.
 Policies will vary as to the deductible to be met and the amount of copay.
 Copays are expected at the time of the therapy session.
 Insurance accepted from the following companies: Aetna, Alliance, APS, Blue Choice, BC/BS, Carefirst, Compsych, ECH, Fidelity, Future Care, Kaiser, Magellan, MAMSI, UBH, Value Options.